jmelnich/webpack-boilerplate/README.md

 You may change them at your own discretion.

 ## Server-client-webpack boilerplate
 This boilerplate includes server-side rendering.
- The main dependencies are:

- Server:
-* express

-Client:
-* react
- (no redux)
+It make use of express for server, and react for client (no redux) pre-installed.

 Webpack manages scss, files.
 OpenSans font is pre-installed.

 !
 If you want to use new react syntax, add new preset.